 1.0 Product/Service Requirements Specifications - As new or improved products or services are required, the Customer Focus Team (CFT) works with the Operations Focus Team (OFT) to create or update Product or Service Requirements Specifications.
-These specifications are for use in design, production, delivery, and support of new or improved products or services as described in Policy 6.0 Operations Excellence.
-The Customer Focus Team (CFT) and Operations Focus Team (OFT) are jointly responsible for the administration of this standard.
+These specifications are for use in the design, production, delivery, and support of new or improved products or services described in Policy 6.0 Operations Excellence.
+The Customer Focus Team (CFT) and Operations Focus Team (OFT) are jointly responsible for administering this standard.

 1.1 Value Added: Products/Services Customer Support Assessments

 Product and Service specifications help prepare for designs.